ioBroker/ioBroker.history/docs/en/README.md

 If you want to write other data into the history DB you can use the build in system function `storeState`.
 This function can also be used to convert data from other History adapters like History or SQL.

+A successful response do not mean that the data are really written out to the disk.
+It just means that they were processed.

-The given ids are not checked against the ioBroker database and do not need to be set up there, but can only be accessed directly.
+The given ids are not checked against the ioBroker database and do not need to be set up or enabled there.
+If own IDs are used without settings then the "rules" parameter is not supported and will result in an error.
+The default "Maximal number of stored in RAM values" is used for such IDs.

 The Message can have one of the following three formats:
 * one ID and one state object